Guide to deliverability. Basics of email (SPAM) filters

-Snowshoe spamming essentially means that spam was spread out over several domains and IP addresses, meaning it’s a lot more difficult to identify and stop.
+Snowshoe spamming essentially means that spammers was spread out over several domains and IP addresses, meaning it was a lot more difficult to identify and stop.

 The strategy of snowshoe spamming is similar to actual snowshoes that distribute the weight of an individual over a wide area to avoid sinking into the snow.
 Likewise, snowshoe spamming delivers its weight over a wide area to remain clear of filters. – Source – Techopedia.com

 Mailerlite then said that they’re addressing the issue and that:

 ‘Most of our current senders that were not abiding by the highest email marketing practices were put on hold.’

 Which basically means that illicit senders are and were identifiable to them.
 The question is – if they’re easily identifiable, why were they not suspended in the first place?
 Was it greediness or negligence that lead to this downfall?
 Either way, it is completely possible that this was a ticking bomb they knew about.

 So what’s the big deal, from the perspective of marketers?

 Since most senders use shared IP’s, meaning people in the same IP pool have similar IP reputation, all emails sent through a blacklisted IP goes straight into the SPAM section, doesn’t matter if they’re the same person or not.

 Ant that’s what happened in this case – Mailerlite’s IP addresses were blacklisted.
 And stayed like that for a long time(almost three weeks).
 That may not seem much, but for businesses that rely on email marketing for their sales, it’s pretty traumatic.